-Background and objective: Rheumatoid arthritis (RA) is a chronic autoimmune disease that isassociated with progressive disability, systemic complications and early death.
+Objectives: Rheumatoid arthritis (RA) is a chronic autoimmune disease that is associated with progressive disability, systemic complications and early death.
 Etiology of RA is unknown.
-It is assumed that environmental factors initiate RA development ingenetically susceptible individuals.Epstein-Barr Virus(EBV) stimulates polyclonal B cell activation and has been suggested to play a role in RA pathogenesis.
-Our study aimed tostudythe association between EBV and RA.
+It is assumed that environmental factors initiate RA development in genetically susceptible individuals.
+Epstein- Barr Virus (EBV) stimulates polyclonal B cell activation and has been suggested to play a role in RA pathogenesis.
+Current study aimed to study the association between EBV and RA.

-Methods: One hundred and sixty subjects were enrolled in the study.Eighty individuals were clinically diagnosed to have RA and confirmed by anti-CCP3 test.The remaining 80 individuals were healthy controls matched for age and sex.
-Serum IgG and IgM antibodies against EBV viral capsid antigen(VCA) weretested by anenzyme-linked immunosorbent assay (ELISA).
+Methods: One hundred and sixty subjects were enrolled in the study.
+Eighty individuals were clinically diagnosed to have RA and confirmed by anti-CCP3 test.
+The remaining 80 individuals were healthy controls matched for age and sex.
+Serum IgG and IgM antibodies against EBV viral capsid antigen (VCA) were tested by an enzyme-linked immunosorbent assay (ELISA).

-Results: The crude prevalence rate of EBV-VCA IgM antibodies among patients was (21.2%)while in healthy individuals was (8.7%) with significant OR equals to 2.8 times for RA patient's.
-The female prevalence rate of EBV-VCA IgM antibodies was (21.8%) higher than of male(18.7%).
-Moreover, the crude prevalence rate of EBV-VCA IgG antibodies for RA patients was (91.3%) while in healthy individuals was(76.3%)with significant OR equals to 3.2 times for RA patients'.
-The female prevalence rate of EBV-VCA IgG antibodies was (95.3%) higher than of male(75%).
+Results: The crude prevalence rate of EBV-VCA IgM antibodies among patients was (21.2%) while in healthy individuals was (8.7%) with significant OR equals to 2.8 times for RA patient's.
+The female prevalence rate of EBV-VCA IgM antibodies was (21.8%) higher than of male (18.7%).
+The female prevalence rate of EBV-VCA IgG antibodies was (95.3%) higher than of male (75%).
+EBV-VCA IgG and IgM antibodies titers were elevated in RA patients than in healthy controls.

-Conclusion:EBV-VCA IgGand IgM antibodiestiters were elevated in RA patients than in healthy controls.
-However, the causative relationship between EBV and RA is complex and involves different mechanisms.
+Conclusion: In conclusion, high titers of EBV antibodies are associated with RA.
+However, the causative relationship between EBV and autoimmune diseases is complex and involves different mechanisms.

-Key words: Anti EBV-VCA IgG antibodies, anti EBV-VCA IgM antibodies, Epstein-Barr Virus, Rheumatoid arthritis, Yemeni
+Keywords: Anti EBV-VCA IgG antibodies, anti EBV-VCA IgM antibodies, Epstein- Barr Virus, Rheumatoid arthritis, Yemeni.